-Spike in COVID-19 cases during Muharram if SOPs violated: NCOC
+Spike in Covid-19 cases during Muharram if SOPs violated: NCOC

 ISLAMABAD: The National Command and Operation Centre (NCOC) Monday warned of potential spike in COVID-19 infections if the standard operating procedures (SOPs) and Muharram-ul-Haram guidelines were not followed properly.

-The forum stressed ensuring safety and health of the people attached to tourist sector by religiously following the safety guidelines.
+The forum stressed on ensuring safety and health of the people attached to tourism sector religiously following the safety guidelines.
 The provinces apprised the NCOC about their plan of action to meet the challenges of post opening up of the various sectors.

 Meanwhile, the number of confirmed cases rose to 285,001 and deaths to 6,107.
 Sindh reported 124,127 cases, Punjab 94,477, Balochistan 11,906, KP 34,755, Islamabad 15,261, Gilgit Baltistan 2,334, and Azad Jammu and Kashmir (AJK) 2,141.
 The number of recoveries stood at 261,086.

-He added that 278 more patients were detected when 8397 samples were detected which constituted 3 percent detection rate.
-The CM Sindh said that so far 834,655 tests have been conducted all over Sindh which detected 124,127 cases, of them 115984 or 93 percent patients have recovered, including 243 overnight.
+He added that 278 more patients were detected when 8,397 samples were tested which constituted 3 percent detection rate.
+The CM Sindh said that so far 834,655 tests have been conducted all over Sindh which detected 124,127 cases; of them 115,984 or 93 percent patients have recovered, including 243 overnight.

 Syed Murad Ali Shah said that Kambar has 18 new cases, Sukkur 13, Hyderabad, Dadu and Khairpur 12 each, Shikarpur 11, Sanghar nine, Shaheed Benazirabad and Thatta eight each, Sajawal, Ghotki, Matiari and Naushero Feroze seven each, Jacobabad, Jamshoro, Tando Mohammad Khan and Umerkot four each, Badin three, Tando Allahyar two and Larkana one.